Here are the basics. If you want to know more, there's plenty.

 Speaking of travel, I tend to be the one "randomly" selected for security checks at airports.
 I guess I must look like a terrorist.
 Apparently I also look like a vegetarian, since I am often assumed to be one of those as well.
 There has got to be a connection there somewhere...

-I have visited animal shelters just to give the dogs someone to play with, and gone to my high school reunion and given heart-felt apologies to people for dumb stuff that I did 15 or 20 years ago.
+I have visited animal shelters just to give the dogs someone to play with, and gone to my high school reunion and given heart-felt apologies to people for dumb stuff that I did back then.
 I believe that Love really can conquer just about anything, and that the relationships in our lives, and how we treat others go a long way in defining who we are.

 Organized religion doesn't seem to fit for me.
 Sitting quietly for a few minutes, or taking a walk in natural surroundings is as religious as I get.
 If bible thumping or evangelism plays a big part in your life, or you are going to try to drag me to church every week, we aren't going to be a good fit.
 Religion and spirituality are fascinating topics of discussion, but we can talk about that later.